vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 end
 ```

 When you look at this example of such a feature spec, where do you see opportunities to make this read better and how could you extract information to avoid duplication?
 Also, is this high-level enough for easy modeling of user stories and for non-technical stakeholders to understand?
-In my mind, there are a couple of ways to improve this and to make everybody happy—developers who can avoid fiddling with the details of interacting with the DOM while applying OOP and other team members having no trouble working with these tests.
+In my mind, there are a couple of ways to improve this and to make everybody happy—developers who can avoid fiddling with the details of interacting with the DOM while applying OOP and other team members having no trouble jumping between user stories and these tests.

 Encapsulation is the key concept with Page Objects.

-Its a way to encapsulate behaviour driving through a test flow.

-It caputures interactions with a particular set of elements on a page.
+When you write your feature specs you benefit from a way to extract the behaviour that is driving through a test flow.
+For quality code you want to capture the interactions with particular sets of elements on your pages—especially if you stumble upon repeating patterns.
+As your application grows, you want / need a strategy to avoid spreading that logic all over your specs.
+There are many refactorings possible for your feature specs but Page Objects offer the cleanest abstractions for encapsulating user facing behaviour for pages or more complex flows.
+You don’t have to simulate the whole page(s) though—focus on the essential bits that are necessary for user flows.
+No need to overdo it!

+// as opposed to spreading that logic across a lot of your specs -> DRY

 might describe the full page itself

 or multiple pages in sequences as you go through a flow

-as opposed to spreading that logic across a lot of your specs -> DRY

 Its a mixture of a couple of refactoring techniques:
 Extract class